Hierarchical modeling of gravitational-wave populations for disentangling environmental and modified-gravity effects: Setup

 ~ In this paper, we model individual sources as Kerr EMRIs evolving in circular and equatorial orbits.
 Our model allows for generic corrections to the vacuum-GR dynamics from migration torques and time-varying $G$ effects.
 We model these effects as simple power-law corrections to the leading-order GR flux of the axial component of the angular momentum~\cite{Speri:2022upm},

 Here $p$ is the instantaneous semi-latus rectum of the CO's orbit and $M$ is the MBH mass; $A_\ell$ is the effective strength of the migration torque effect, with typical values $\sim 10^{-5}$~\cite{Barausse:2014tra}; $n_\ell$ is the post-Newtonian (PN) order at which the local effect enters the evolution, and is $\approx 8$ for migration torques in $\alpha$-disks~\cite{Barausse:2014tra}; $A_g$ is the strength of the time-varying $G$ effect, with current best constraints $\lesssim 10^{-12}~[\rm yr^{-1}]$~\cite{Chamberlain:2017fjl}, and $n_g$ is its PN order in the evolution.
 For time-varying $G$, $n_g = 4$, denoting a $-4$ PN order correction~\cite{Chamberlain:2017fjl,Speri:2022upm}.
 Note that the flux balance equation reduces to vacuum-GR as $A_\ell, A_g \to 0$.
-We emphasize that such parametric constructions are also available for other beyond-vacuum-GR effects in the literature~\cite{Kocsis:2011dr,Barausse:2014tra,Barausse:2016eii,LISA:2022kgy,Cole:2022yzw,Duque:2024mfw,Speri:2024qak,Kejriwal:2023djc}.
+We emphasize that such parametric constructions are available for other beyond-vacuum-GR effects in the literature~\cite{Kocsis:2011dr,Barausse:2014tra,Barausse:2016eii,LISA:2022kgy,Cole:2022yzw,Duque:2024mfw,Speri:2024qak,Kejriwal:2023djc}.

-In addition to those described above, the EMRI model has the following parameters: $a$, the dimensionless spin of the black hole; $\mu$, the mass of the CO; $d_L$, the luminosity distance of the source, or equivalently the redshift $z \equiv z(d_L)$; $(\theta_S,\phi_S)$, the sky localization angles; $(\theta_K, \phi_K)$, the spin orientation angles; and $\Phi_0$, the initial azimuthal orbital phase.
+In addition to those described above, several other parameters define the EMRI model: $a$, the dimensionless spin of the black hole; $\mu$, the mass of the CO; $d_L$, the luminosity distance of the source, or equivalently the redshift $z \equiv z(d_L)$; $(\theta_S,\phi_S)$, the sky localization angles; $(\theta_K, \phi_K)$, the spin orientation angles; and $\Phi_0$, the initial azimuthal orbital phase.

 When inferring sources in the population, we only consider a subset of these parameters.
 We choose two vacuum-GR parameters, $\vec{v} := \{\ln M, z\}$, two local effect parameters, $\vec{\ell} := \{A_\ell, n_\ell\}$, and one global effect parameter $\vec{g} := \{A_g\}$.
 Hence we can define the source parameter set $\vtheta := \{\vec{v}, \vec{\ell}, \vec{g}\}$ for data analysis.